-Literacy Lab 7
+Literacy Lab 7 Semester or Year

 This program is designed to improve student's literacy strategies.
 Students work on fluency, vocabulary, grammar, writing, and comprehension skills based on their need.
-The length of this course, semester or year, varies with each student.
+The length of this course, semester or year, varies with each student and their academic needs.

-Math Lab 7
+Math Lab 7 Semester or Year

 Students will build confidence in mathematical skills.
 Students will receive support to help them achieve success in their core math course.
+The length of this course, semester or year, varies with each student and their academic needs.

-Orchestra 7
+Orchestra 7 Year